 Finally, the service provider has the option to apply for a re-opener (interim determination) in order to mitigate an adverse effect of changing market conditions.
-The increases in costs here have to be as a result of exogenous shocks.
+The increases in costs here have to be as a result of exogenous shocks and have a significant impact on the service provider's operations or finances.